 Waiting for Long Operations¶

-A GUI application behaviour is often unstable and your script needs waiting until a new window appears or an existing window is closed/hidden. pywinauto can wait for a dialog initialization implicitly (with the default timeout).
-There are few methods/functions that could help you to make your code easier and more reliable.
+A GUI application behaviour is often unstable and your script needs waiting until a new window appears or an existing window is closed/hidden. pywinauto can flexibly wait for a dialog initialization implicitly (with the default timeout) or explicitly using dedicated methods/functions that could help you to make your code easier and more reliable.

 - wait_cpu_usage_lower (new in pywinauto 0.5.2, renamed in 0.6.0)

 This method is useful for multi-threaded interfaces that allow a lazy initialization in another thread while GUI is responsive and all controls already exist and seems ready to use.
 So waiting for a specific window existence/state is useless.
 In such case the CPU usage for the whole process indicates that a task calculation is not finished yet.

 app.wait_cpu_usage_lower(threshold=5) # wait until CPU usage is lower than 5%

 NOTE: this method is available for the whole application process only, not for a window/element.

 There is an example containing long waits: install script for 7zip 9.20 x64.

 WindowSpecification object isn’t necessarily related to an existing window/control.

 It’s just a description namely a couple of criteria to search the window.
 The